hopplajs/hoppla/README.md

 The core of hoppla works similar to `cp -r`.
 It merges the template contents into the destination, will however by default not overwrite files.

 Template `templates/example` content: `helloworld.txt`
-Example cli execution: `npx hoppla -t ./templates/example`
+Example cli execution: `npx hoppla -t ./templates/example -d .`
 Result: `./helloworld.txt`

+## Anatomy of a template
+A template is just a folder and its content will be copied recursively to a destination.

+### Configuration
+There are three places to configure your template:

+### global

+### local per file

+### inline per file